-Prerequisite: Algebra I; Mastery or Advanced in state LEAP 2025 tests or other state equivalent and/or final grade of A or

-B in the previous content course
+Prerequisite: Algebra I; Mastery or Advanced in state LEAP 2025 tests or other state equivalent and/or final grade of A or B in the previous content course

-This is an accelerated Algebra II course which goes more in depth into the topics listed in the regular Algebra II course description.
-Students will be introduced to some conic sections, as well as logarithms and will be required to do projects to demonstrate understanding.
+This is an accelerated Algebra II course which which covers Algebra II topics in more depth and at a faster pace.
+Students will be introduced to some conic sections, as well as logarithms and will demonstrate understanding with projects.